AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/offline-channels/legacy-processes/campaigns-and-campaign-members.md

 ## Use Case for Touchpoint End Date {#use-case-for-touchpoint-end-date}

-If before using [!DNL Marketo Measure], you used a Marketing Automation platform that tracked Leads' digital interactions (IE form submissions), and then uploaded those Leads into a [!DNL Saleforce] Campaign, you can leverage the Touchpoint End Date field.
+If before using [!DNL Marketo Measure], you used a Marketing Automation platform that tracked Leads' digital interactions (IE form submissions), and then uploaded those Leads into a [!DNL Saleforce] Campaign, you can use the Touchpoint End Date field.
 You'd set the Touchpoint End Date as your start date with [!DNL Marketo Measure] and enable Buyer Touchpoints, then each of these Leads' digital interaction would be created as a Touchpoint.
-The reason you'll set the Touchpoint End Date to be your Start Date with [!DNL Marketo Measure] is because, moving forward, we will be tracking these digital interactions through our javascript.
+The reason you will set the Touchpoint End Date to be your Start Date with [!DNL Marketo Measure] is because, moving forward, we will be tracking these digital interactions through our javascript.

 ![](assets/3.png)